-The artist never accepted money for her paintings; she always gifted them to friends and neighbors.
-Maria Prymachenko died in 1997.
+Prymachenko never accepted money for her paintings, always giving them to friends and neighbors.
+She died in 1997.

-On Sunday, 27 February 2022, the Ivankiv Historical and Local History Museum in the town of Ivankiv, north of Kyiv, which housed the collection of Prymachenko, has been bombarded by the Russian troops who invaded Ukraine on February 24th, 2022.
-The local sources said that the building was burnt to the ground.
-Luckily, according to the great-granddaughter of the artist Anastasiia Prymachenko, some of the 25 works of art created by the artist that had been stored in the museum were saved by a local man who ran into the burning building.
+On February 25th, 2022, the Ivankiv Historical and Local History Museum in the town of Ivankiv, north of Kyiv, which housed a collection of Prymachenko, was bombarded by Russian troops who invaded Ukraine on February 24th, 2022.
+According to local sources, on February 27th the building burned to the ground.
+Besides the museum, the local music school and the House of Culture were damaged as a result of direct fire from Russian tanks.

 Russian forces burn #museum with paintings of Maria Prymachenko.